Key dates in the Conservative leadership contest

-Chancellor Nadhim Zahawi and former Cabinet minister Jeremy Hunt were eliminated in the first round as they failed to get the required 30 votes.
+Attorney General Suella Braverman, Chancellor Nadhim Zahawi and former Cabinet minister Jeremy Hunt were eliminated in the first two rounds of voting.

 Here is a timetable for the rest of the leadership contest.